uperl/Test2-Tools-HTTP/README.md

 - http\_last->note

     Send the request, response and ok to Test2's "note" output.
+Note that the message bodies may be decoded, but the headers will not be modified.

 - http\_last->diag

     Send the request, response and ok to Test2's "diag" output.
+Note that the message bodies may be decoded, but the headers will not be modified.

 ## http\_base\_url